NFL free agency: Let the dealing begin, mostly unofficial

 Noteboom is nearly certain to be the Rams’ starting left tackle because NFL Man of the Year Andrew Whitworth, 40, is expected to retire.

-Set free and able to sign with another team even before Wednesday, were Browns receiver Jarvis Landry; Packers linebacker Za’Darius Smith and versatile offensive lineman Billy Turner; and Panthers cornerback A.J.
+Set free and able to sign with another team even before Wednesday were Browns receiver Jarvis Landry; Packers linebacker Za’Darius Smith and versatile offensive lineman Billy Turner; Bears nose tackle Eddie Goldman; and Panthers cornerback A.J.
 Bouye and defensive end Morgan Fox.

 Yes, 32 teams are in scramble mode, for a variety of reasons.
 Some desperately need to get under the $208.2 million cap, which is up by nearly $26 million after two pandemic-impacted seasons.
 The Packers, Saints, Rams, 49ers and Chiefs are among those.